Renewability and TCB recovery¶

 What is a TCB?¶

 The trusted computing base is defined as the set of computing technologies that must be working correctly and not be malicious or compromised for a security system to operate.
-Obviously the larger a TCB is, the more likely something can go wrong.
-In SGX the TCB is quite small relative to other such systems.
+The larger a TCB is, the more easily can something go wrong.
+In SGX the TCB is very small relative to comparable systems.
 It consists of:

 - The CPU itself, including: